kicaj29/jenkins-pipelines/README.md

 ![jenkins-docker-plugin](./images/jenkins-docker-plugin.png)

-## Add docker to the jenkins image
+## Add docker client to the jenkins image

 Because jenkins is already running in docker container we need to make sure that this jenkins container can access docker socket which is in linux system a file that can be used to communicate with docker api.
 Basically we need to make sure that docker client works correctly in the in the jenkins container - it means it can connect with docker engine.
 More [here](https://stackoverflow.com/questions/35110146/can-anyone-explain-docker-sock/35110344#:~:text=130-,docker.,defaults%20to%20use%20UNIX%20socket.&text=There%20might%20be%20different%20reasons,Docker%20socket%20inside%20a%20container.).